felixamerbauer/firefly-simulator/README.md

 ```

 ###Download Binary Version
-A compiled version of application **may** also be available at http://amerbauer.at/firefly-simulator.jar
+A compiled and executable version of the application **may** also be available at http://amerbauer.at/firefly-simulator.jar